CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 ### 3.13.
 Hunter's Nexus (`/hunters-nexus`)
 - **Description:** Session-based game management hub, supporting multiple characters.
 - **Functionality:**
     - **Multi-Character Display**: Main view displays a grid of party members (up to 4).
-Each character's card now prominently shows their image, name, and interactive trackers for HP, Sanity, and Bleed Points.
+Each character's card prominently shows their image, name, and interactive trackers for HP, Sanity, and Bleed Points.
 Clicking a character's card (header area) sets them as active.
+The character's MV and DEF are hidden from this main card view but remain in the detailed modal.
+Stat trackers are stacked vertically (HP, then Sanity, then Bleed).
-    - **Active Character Focus**: Arsenal selection (now below the party grid) and detailed modal views operate on the selected active character.
+    - **Active Character Focus**: Arsenal selection and detailed modal views operate on the selected active character.
+The active character's image is prominently displayed above the party grid.
     - Party Management Dialog: Add/remove characters.
 "Manage Party" button relocated to the page header.
     - Stat tracking (HP, Sanity, Bleed Points) with session modifiers.
 MV and DEF visible only in modal.
     - Session Crypto Tracker: Global for the session.
     - Arsenal and equipment display for active character (images of selected arsenal).
-    - Integrated dice roller and card generator.
     - Character avatar and arsenal card image modals.
+Enlarged arsenal card modal now supports click/swipe to flip between front and back images.
     - Modal for active character details (all stats including MV/DEF, weapons, abilities, skills).
     - Save Nexus Session: Logged-in users can save their current party's state (including all members' stats, arsenals, crypto) to Firestore.
     - Load/Delete Nexus Session: Functionality added to settings dropdown.